aveuiller/aveuiller.github.io/content/posts/2021-06-01_Kubernetes-Apprentice-Cookbook.md

 ### Data centric configuration files

-Those files define key-value mappings that can be used later in the deployment.
+Those files define key-value mappings that can be used later in other resources.

-Usually those resources (_i.e._ Secrets and ConfigMap) are loaded before anything else, as it is more likely than not that your infrastructure files are dependent on them.
+Usually, those resources (_i.e._ Secrets and ConfigMap) are loaded before anything else, as it is more likely than not that your infrastructure files are dependent on them.

 ```yaml
 apiVersion: v1